realworldocaml/book/en/variables-and-functions.md

 functionality without changing existing code that calls that function.

-The downside is that the caller may be unaware that there is a choice to be made, and so may unknowingly (and wrongly) pick that default behavior.
-Optional arguments really only make sense when the extra concision of omitting the argument overwhelms the corresponding loss of explicitness.
+The downside is that the caller may be unaware that there is a choice to be made, and so may unknowingly (and wrongly) pick the default behavior.
+Optional arguments really only make sense when the extra concision of omitting the argument outweighs the corresponding loss of explicitness.

 This means that rarely used functions should not have optional arguments.
 A good rule of thumb is to avoid optional arguments for